1austrartsua1/projSplitFit/docs/examples.rst

 #.
 Retrieve the solution and/or optimal value.

 This chapter gives simple examples of each of these operations.
 Full descriptions of the methods used are in the following chapter.
+Complete running programs using the operations to solve problems may be found in the ``examples`` subdirectory of the package.
+Most of these examples solve synthetic, randomly generated problems, but one solves (the very difficult) problem posed in :cite:`YB18`.

 Note that ``projSplitFit`` with a lower-case initial 'p' denotes the name of the ``projSplitFit`` Python package, whereas ``ProjSplitFit`` with an